oner-team/oner-io/README.md

 # NattyDB.js

-A natty little data fetching tool for react project that no longer needs to use jQuery/Zepto's Ajax.
+A natty semantic data-fetching tool for project that no longer needs to use jQuery/Zepto's Ajax.

 ## 安装